In Exercises 5–8, identify the class width, class midpoints, and ... | Channels for Pearson+

 Class Width

 Class width refers to the range of values that each class interval covers in a frequency distribution.
 It is calculated by subtracting the lower boundary of a class from its upper boundary.
-For example, in the age distribution provided, the class width for the age range 20-29 is 10 years (29 - 20 = 9, plus one for inclusive counting).
+For example, in the class interval 0-99, the class width is 99 - 0 = 99.
+Understanding class width is essential for accurately interpreting the distribution of data.

 Recommended video: